This driver is used for communication with Mitsubishi

 = optional part specifying the request:

 ) 16-bitá value (for bit device it means 16 neighboring items).
-A number without
+Number without

 sign.
 In the PROMOTIC application represented by the data type: Long

 .
 For the D

 register it is set as default and is not needed to enter.